 Lack of symmetry

-Holes in Shingles
+Holes in roof

 It is common to drill holes in shingles to mount outdoor HVAC units, solar panels, or satellite dishes.
 In any case, these holes allow moisture to seep into the roof and collect below the shingles, causing mold, mildew, and leaks.

 Ensure that you inspect the chimney when you inspect your roof to diagnose and prevent chimney-related issues.
-This inspection includes checking the chimney cap, looking for cracks on its walls, and inspecting the flashing.
+This inspection includes checking the chimney cap, looking for cracks on its siding, and inspecting the flashing.

 Lack of Maintenance